Three is offering the new iPhone 13 pro with 50 per cent off

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-The iPhone 13 pro is half price with Three’s Boxing Day 2021 sale
+The iPhone 13 pro is half price with Three’s 2021 January sale

 There’s more than £200 off last year’s Apple iPhone 12 mini, too